 With Digit’s mobile app savings account your money doesn’t specifically earn an interest rate, but you are awarded savings bonuses.
-There’s no monthly fees, transaction limits or minimums to worry about.
+The monthly fee is $2.99 but there are no transaction limits or minimums to worry about.

-I have been a Discover Bank customer for several years and also use their online savings account.
+I have been a Discover Bank customer for many years and continue to like and use their online savings account.
 They continue to be one of the leaders in the industry thanks to excellent customer service and user-friendly credit cards.

-With a Discover Online Savings Account your money will earn an interest rate of 0.95% on all balances.
-To open a a new savings account you need a minimum of $500 but there’s no monthly fee.
+With a Discover Online Savings Account your money will earn a very decent interest rate on all balances — often times one of the highest savings rates around.
+To open a a new savings account there’s no minimum balance needed and no monthly fee.

 Capital One 360

 I have also been a customer of Capital One since I was in my early twenties (so that’s nearly a decade for anyone who’s doing the math, ha!).
 They offer an amazing array of products for freelancers, small business owners and individuals — no matter what kind of banking needs you have.

 With a Capital One 360 savings account you will be awarded with an interest rate of 0.75% with no monthly fees or minimums required.
 Plus, you can have multiple savings accounts at a time.